 Councils to be reassessed for business rates shakeup

-Home News Councils to be reassessed for business rates shakeup
+Home Blogs and News Councils to be reassessed for business rates shakeup

 Levels of need in council areas will be re-evaluated as part of the planned devolution of business rates to authorities, it has been revealed.